redhym/Data-Analysis-Projects/Crime Data Analysis in New Zealand.md

-/* Let's check in which month number of crimes were committed*/
+**3.Let's check in which month most number of crimes were committed**

 SELECT TOP 1
 [Year_Month], COUNT(*) as crime_count